aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

 **New Features**

-* Added support for more configurations of Hugging Face Transformers GPT-2 and GPT-J models with tensor parallelism: ``scale_attn_weights``, ``scale_attn_by_inverse_layer_idx``, ``reorder_and_upcast_attn``.
+* Added support for more configurations of the Hugging Face Transformers GPT-2 and GPT-J models with tensor parallelism: ``scale_attn_weights``, ``scale_attn_by_inverse_layer_idx``, ``reorder_and_upcast_attn``.
 To learn more about these features, please refer to the following model configuration classes